-If you are reading this, then you are likely suffering from sensitive or receding gums and you want to know, what is the best electric toothbrush you can use to help resolve or improve your situation.
+If you are reading this, then you are likely to be suffering from sensitive or receding gums and want to know what is the best electric toothbrush you can use to help resolve or improve your situation.

 Well, let me get straight to the point, there is no one perfect brush for the job.